Theografiska/credit-card-validator/README.md

 ## Summary of the Project

 This project provides a simple web application to validate credit card numbers using the Luhn algorithm.
-It allows users to input their credit card details and quickly checks if the entered card number is valid.
+Users can generate card numbers based on selected credit card companies, validate them, and make corrections if necessary.

 You can view the live site here: [Credit Card Validator](https://theografiska.github.io/credit-card-validator/).